 The MBS board also thought time would be on their side: they didn't believe that the other networks were in a position to offer a full-time TV network anytime soon.
 But by the time WOR-TV New York (which would have been Mutual's TV flagship) signed on in the fall of 1949, there were already four video networks in operation - ABC, CBS, NBC, and DuMont, leaving MBS barely in the starting gate.

 Meanwhile, several MBS shows had television counterparts, including "Twenty Questions" and "Meet the Press."
 Even "Queen for a Day" was televised in the Los Angeles area, and eventually along a seven-station network on the West Coast.
 But more often than not, they ended up hurting the radio broadcast.
-When, on an experimental basis, Fulton Lewis, Jr. was given a TV showcase in Washington DC, his radio sponsor there (an auto dealer) did a fast burn and immediately cancelled out.
+When, on an experimental basis, Fulton Lewis jr. was given a TV showcase in Washington DC, his radio sponsor there (an auto dealer) did a fast burn and immediately cancelled out.
 (Mutual had to renegotiate its contract with its top co-op commentator to keep him off TV.)
 Likewise, when General Foods bought "Meet the Press" for NBC-TV, HiGrade Products, which sponsored "MTP" on radio in the top eight markets, also got sore and cancelled.

 In 1952, MBS announced it was planning to get into the TV syndication business, including movies aired in "fringe" time periods like daytime and late-night.
 The network went so far as to contract with Blake Edwards (who later produced "Peter Gunn," "Mr. Lucky" and the "Pink Panther" movies) for a series, but they never made it past the blueprint stage.